Master Man (Marvel Comics): Axl Nacht

-It is revealed in flashback in the title Namor the Sub-Mariner that near the end of World War II, Baron Strucker placed Master Man and Warrior Woman in suspended animation in a hidden laboratory, thereby "preserving" the Nazi dream for use at a later time.
-Master Man is revived by scientist Axl Nacht, and at Nacht's direction, the character abducts the original Human Torch and Ann Raymond (Toro's widow) – their blood being necessary to help revive Warrior Woman, who had suffered brain damage.
+Near the end of World War II, Baron Strucker placed Master Man and Warrior Woman in suspended animation in a hidden laboratory, thereby "preserving" the Nazi dream for use at a later time.
+Master Man is revived by scientist Axl Nacht, and at Nacht's direction, abducts the original Human Torch and Ann Raymond (Toro's widow) – their blood being necessary to help revive Warrior Woman, who had suffered brain damage.
 Nacht betrays Master Man when it is revealed that his father first cared for the two superbeings while in suspended animation, and unknowingly instilled in the younger Nacht an obsession with Warrior Woman.
-When Namor, former founding member of the Invaders, finds the laboratory, he battles Master Man, until the Nazi loses his abilities and reverts to Wilhelm Lohmer.
+When Namor, former founding member of the Invaders, finds the laboratory, he battles Master Man until he loses his powers.
 Nacht steals Master Man's abilities for himself, and has apparently also won the affections of the revived but unstable Warrior Woman.
 Namor rescues the prisoners as Lohmer destroys the laboratory, although no bodies are found in the wreckage.